-- 1. The Financial Aid Appeals Committee shall be comprised of non-athletic department staff members and is chaired by the Vice President for Enrollment Management. - 2.
-The Financial Aid Appeals Committee shall convene to hold hearings relative to the reduction, non-renewal, and cancellation of athletic financial aid. - 3.
-Student-athletes who have received such notification and wish to use the appeal procedure shall send written notice to the Financial Aid Office of their request for a hearing.
-Written notice of the appeal and supporting documentation must be received from the student-athlete within 14 days of the date noted on the original notification. - 4.
-The Vice President for Enrollment Management shall promptly schedule the hearing within 10 business days of receiving written notice of appeal and shall send the Vice President of Intercollegiate Athletics notice of the same.
-Such notice shall include the date, time, and location of the hearing. - 5.
-The hearing shall be conducted as follows: - a.
-The student-athlete shall appear first and shall put forward his/her case. - i.
-The student-athlete has the right to representation in an advisory capacity and the right to produce evidence.
+- The Financial Aid Appeals Committee shall be comprised of non-athletic department staff members and is chaired by the Vice President for Enrollment Management. - The Financial Aid Appeals Committee shall convene to hold hearings relative to the reduction, non-renewal, and cancellation of athletic financial aid. - Student-athletes who have received such notification and wish to use the appeal procedure shall send written notice to the Compliance Office of their request for a hearing.
+Written notice of the appeal and supporting documentation must be received from the student-athlete within 14 days of the date noted on the original notification.
+The request for a hearing will then be forwarded by to the Compliance Office to the Financial Aid Office. - The Associate Vice President for Enrollment Management shall promptly schedule the hearing within 10 business days of receiving written notice of appeal and shall send the Assistant Athletic Director for Compliance notice of the same.
+Such notice shall include the date, time, and location of the hearing. - The hearing shall be conducted as follows: - o The student-athlete shall appear first and shall put forward his/her case. - i.
+The student-athlete has the right to representation in an advisory capacity and the right to produce evidence. - ii.

-- ii.
 The student-athlete may introduce written statements, produce witnesses, and/or testify personally.
 The names of the witnesses and their relevance must be presented to the director of financial aid at least one working day prior to the hearing.
 The number of witnesses the student-athlete may have will be limited to three. - iii.
-Witness testimony may be by question or narrative. - iv.
+Witness testimony may be by question or narrative.

+- iv.
 After the student-athlete has finished presenting the witnesses, members of the Financial Aid Appeals committee may question the witnesses and/or the student-athlete if he/she chooses to testify. - v.
-The representative of the Athletics Department may also ask questions but the questions must be directed through the chair of the committee. - b.
-The Athletics Department shall put forward its case after the student-athlete has concluded his/her case.
-The presentation shall be in the presence of the student-athlete. - i.
+The representative of the Athletics Department may also ask questions but the questions must be directed through the chair of the committee. - o The Athletics Department shall put forward its case after the student-athlete has concluded his/her case.
+The presentation shall be in the presence of the student-athlete. - vi.
 The presentation shall be made by the coach, if possible, and written documentation should be available to support all statements made.
-If the coach cannot present the case, the name of the replacement shall be submitted to the chair of the committee with an explanation of why the coach could not present the case. - ii.
-The Athletics Department may present witnesses and written statements in support of its case. - iii.
+If the coach cannot present the case, the name of the replacement shall be submitted to the chair of the committee with an explanation of why the coach could not present the case. - vii.
+The Athletics Department may present witnesses and written statements in support of its case. - viii.
 The names of the witnesses and their relevance must be given to the chair of the committee at least one day prior to the hearing.
-The number of witnesses the Athletics Department may have will be limited to three. - iv.
-At the completion of the testimony, members of the committee may ask questions and the student-athlete may also ask questions, but the questions must be directed through the chair of the committee. - c.
-The Financial Aid Appeals Committee shall have the right to exclude evidence if it is determined to be irrelevant to the issue at hand. - 6.
-After consultation with the members of the Financial Aid Appeals Committee, the dean of day admissions shall render the decision of the committee, and this decision shall be final.
+The number of witnesses the Athletics Department may have will be limited to three. - ix.
+At the completion of the testimony, members of the committee may ask questions and the student-athlete may also ask questions, but the questions must be directed through the chair of the committee. - o The Financial Aid Appeals Committee shall have the right to exclude evidence if it is determined to be irrelevant to the issue at hand. - After consultation with the members of the Financial Aid Appeals Committee, the dean of day admissions shall render the decision of the committee, and this decision shall be final.
 Written notification of the decision will be sent to the student-athlete, head coach, compliance office, and Vice President of Intercollegiate Athletics within seven business days of the hearing.